SHUSCT/SHUBYD_GMCORE_ASC24/docs/How_to_Contribute_as_a_Collaborator.md

 - `git pull` only pulls the changes to the branch you are currently on.
 So switch to the branch before pulling.
 - `--no-rebase` forces to merge the incoming and current changes.

-Now, you can go to [3.
-Make Your Contirbution](#3-make-your-contribution) for next step.

 ### 2.2.
 If There is No Suitable Branch

 If there is no suitable branch for your contribution, you have to create an issue on [issues page](https://github.com/jamesnulliu/SHUBYD_GMCORE/issues) to explain: